How to Recover From A Bad Edibles Experience

 How Long Do Edibles Last?

 There are a lot of different factors, such as your individual metabolism and your chosen cannabis product, that can affect how long an edible high will last.
-In general, most psychoactive effects from edibles last between 6-12 hours.
+In general, most intoxicating effects from edibles last between 6 and 8 hours.

 Some effects of edibles include: